Who am I is the most incredible quest for the entire humanity to know whether someone is a body, mind, thoughts, or something else?

 Who am I is the most remarkable quest to find its place in Upanishad, Bhagavad Gita, Buddhism, Jainism, and key sutra for all the truthseekers of the world?

-People are destined to get birth here run all their life for desires and one day find waiting for death to come.
+People are destined to get birth here run all their life for desires and one day find themselves waiting for death to come.

 The veil of Mara or Maya is so illusionary that human beings find themself as nothing more than the mere puppet.